Skip to main content

 • Pharmaceutical companies – who make the treatment that the clinical trial wants to use.
 For example, Bristol-Myers Squibb or Takeda.

-Clinical trials units can also receive money to improve how they do things on a day-to-day basis.
+Clinical trials units like the CTRU can also receive money to improve how they do things on a day-to-day basis.
 This is known as infrastructure funding.
 This might be from charities or professional associations.
+The CTRU receives infrastructure funding from Myeloma UK, the Royal College of Surgeons, CRUK and the NIHR.